jonathaslimapt/bcnc-group/README.md

 After, go to the root folder at:
 - cd bcnc-group
-- execute ./mvnw clean package

 To execute direclty you can use
+- /mvn clean package
 - /mvnw spring-boot:run

-or Dockerized
+or Dockerized (Recommended)

 docker build -t bcnc .
 docker run -p 8080:8080 bcnc